trampgeek/moodle-qtype_coderunner/docs/index.md

 preload fields of the authoring form and the student's answer in the live quiz.

+The available uesr interfaces are: Ace, Ace-gapfiller, Gapfiller, Graph, Scratchpad, Table, and HTML.
+The latter is a general-purpose UI that can be customised by question authors to provide almost any desired look-and-feel for a question.

 The value of the STUDENT_ANSWER variable seen by the template is the value of the underlying text area that the user-interface plugin is "wrapping".
 We refer to this as the "serialisation" of the answer.
-For example, with the Ace editor the STUDENT_ANSWER is simply the raw text edited by Ace, while for the Ace-gapfiller it's a JSON list of the string values that the student entered into the gaps.
+For example, with the Ace editor the STUDENT_ANSWER is simply the raw program code edited by Ace, while for the Ace-gapfiller it's a JSON list of the string values that the student entered into the gaps.
 For the GraphUI is a complex JSON description of a graph.